lgatto/TeachingMaterial/02-open-science.md

 > apply it elsewhere (from Waton M., 2015)

-Describe and release the process that lead raw data to processed data, and how the processed has been further analysed to lead to results, figures and conclusions.
+Describe and release the process that lead raw data to processed data, and how the processed data has been further analysed to lead to results, figures and conclusions.

 - **[Open source](http://opensource.org/osd)**: the source code of your (scienfic) software should be openly released, so that others